imallona/snakemake-software-deployment-plugin-cvmfs/README.md

 ## Design

-We assume our users have a `module` handler, such as [Lmod](https://lmod.readthedocs.io/), `cvmfs` installed, and run the plugin on a laptop or very few (<5) clients (< 5).
+We assume our users have a `module` handler, such as [Lmod](https://lmod.readthedocs.io/), `cvmfs` installed, and run the plugin on a laptop or very few (<5) clients.
 Main reason is caching/proxies, but `cvmfs` behaviour can be tuned as described in [their documentation](https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html#setting-up-the-software) if your set up is larger.

 ### Configuration